 But eventually, he came home with one that wasn’t too expensive to let me have.
 Compared to the more business-like models from Psion that I had seen, this one was in bright colours.
 That was how I became the happy owner of a Casio JD-6000 AKA Secret Sender.
 This was what it looked like:

 We didn’t have cameraphones to take and store pictures awa safely back in the day, so I am unable to provide photos.
 However, I found the above pictures at Etsy.

 After finding the pictures, I immediately gave dad a call to see if he would remember exactly which year he brought this baby home.
-It has been so long ago that even he could’t remember.
+It has been so long ago that even he couldn’t remember.
 Oh, well.
 No worries.
 I do know it was in the 90s.
 I was a teenager and in the university, I believe.
-Here is a picture of the note I wrote to dad to request for it:

 As you can see, I have also been doing this writing thing for a while.
 My note worked, and dad gave me the gadget, my first ever handheld device.
 It was great nostalgia to be able to find pictures of the Casio JD-6000 on the internet.
 Let’s look at some of the functions of the Casio JD-6000 and some of how I used it.